- Brain Perfusion Scan

 Skull base surgery may be done to remove both benign and cancerous growths, and abnormalities on the underside of the brain, the skull base, or the top few vertebrae of the spinal column.

-During a sympathectomy, a surgeon cuts or clamps the sympathetic nerve chain runs up and down along your spine.
-This procedure is used to treat heavy sweating in the palms of the hands, the face, the underarms, and feet, as well as to treat facial blushing and Raynaud phenomenon.
+During a sympathectomy, a surgeon cuts or clamps a deep nerve that runs up and down along the spine.
+This prevents nerve signals from passing through it.
+It is used to treat heavy sweating and certain other conditions.

 - Thoracic Epidural Injection